BY: HASSAN FARAZIAN

 The UNEMPLOYMENT And The UNDERGROUND ECONOMY

 The Quietus of the traditional Brick and Mortar slowly but surely will be adding to the unemployment lines in the looming economic crash.
 The effect and closures of thousands of stores by Sears, Macy’s, J C Penny and many other stores along with shopping Malls will indeed and tragically manifest itself during this year.
 The glee of the promised benefits of the Tax cut has already been forgotten by those who have been shown the exit door.

 In the aftermath of the new tax cut, Walmart announced a one thousand dollar bonus for some employees.
 However, brutally and without notice, it closed 63 Sam’s Club it owns leaving 11000 workers out of work.
 At the same time, it fired thousands of its co-managers by replacing them with the much cheaper laborer.
 If it raised its minimum wage with fanfare to $11, it was because of the very high turnover rate that was costing the company money.
-The upshot and multiplier effect for both the unskilled workers and White collar employees is a quite Tsunami that has not yet been grasped by the majority of the economist or the business world in general as many more layoffs are on the way.
-Add to the above store closures, the disappearance of Bath Bed and Beyond as well as Costco – to follow.
+The upshot and multiplier effect for both the unskilled workers and White collar employees is a quiet Tsunami that has not yet been grasped by the majority of the economist or the business world in general as many more layoffs are on the way.
+Add to the above store closures, the disappearance of Bath Bed And Beyond to follow.

 Just one consequence of this along with other harmful economic factors would be the increase in the underground economy.
-It will rise more as a mean of tackling the financial hardship rather than evading taxes or regulations.
-Briefly, the economy will stop creating jobs and instead the unemployment will rise by between 1 to possibly 2 percent by the end of 2018 – the First Quarter of next year.
+It will rise more as a means of tackling financial hardship rather than evading taxes or regulations.
+Briefly, the economy will stop creating jobs and instead, unemployment will rise by between 1 to possibly 2 percent by the end of 2018 – the First Quarter of next year.

-A DECADE AND HALF OF The WAR- AND COUNTING
+A DECADE AND HALF OF WAR- AND COUNTING

 There is no instance of a country having benefited from prolonged warfare.